chriskacerguis/codeigniter-restserver/README.md

 $this->response([]); // HTTP 404 Not Found
 ```

+## Configuration

+You can overwrite all default configurations by creating a rest.php file in your config folder with your configs.
+All given configurations will overwrite the default ones.

+## Language

+You can overwrite all default language files.
+Just add a rest_controller_lang.php to your language and overwrite the what you want.

 ## Multilingual Support

 If your application uses language files to support multiple locales, `REST_Controller` will automatically parse the HTTP `Accept-Language` header and provide the language(s) in your actions.
 This information can be found in the `$this->response->lang` object: